JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/web-fundamentals/introduction/index.md

 It covers navigation, coding assistance, refactoring, running, debugging and testing your web applications, with technologies like JavaScript and React.

 Tutorial steps make use of the [sample code (ZIP file with 3 projects)](https://raw.githubusercontent.com/JetBrains/jetbrains_guide/master/sites/dotnet-guide/demos/tutorials/web-fundamentals/rider-web-fundamentals.zip) that was created using `npx create-react-app`.
-It can be cloned and opened in Rider as a folder-based solution.
+It can be downloaded and opened in Rider as a folder-based solution.

 As a companion to this tutorial, make sure to check out [the WebStorm Guide](https://www.jetbrains.com/webstorm/guide/) for more tips, tricks and deep-dives into front-end topics!